LenaDias/imgd4000-2025/day2_more_c++.md

 the UE5 editor; it also ensures the mesh will be added to UE5's memory management.
 You can [heavily customize how each UPROPERTY can be edited](https://romeroblueprints.blogspot.com/2020/10/the-uproperty-macro.html).

-3. Add two protected methods to the header:
+3. Add two protected methods to the header _above_ the SpherePawn.generated.h include :
 ```c++
 void MoveForward( float Amount );
 void MoveRight( float Amount );